ratanlalsonu/exp-sedimentation-method/sedimentation-develop/experiment/theory.md

-### Theory of Sedimentation Method for Particle Size Distribution Determination (Using the Andresen Pipette)
+### Theory of Sedimentation Method for Particle Size Distribution Determination (Using the Andresen Pipette).
 <ul>
 <h4>The sedimentation method for determining particle size and its distribution is based on the settling velocity of particles in a fluid under the influence of gravity.
 This method is particularly useful for fine particles, which cannot be accurately measured using traditional sieving techniques.</h4>
 <h4>Key Concepts Involved:</h4>